 I can also see generations now growing up with 100% digital streaming and no CD catalog.
 For these folks, it might actually make a lot of sense to just dish out the cash for a premium service.
 However, the economics could still work out for mp3 acquisition, with some planning.

 <side-story tangent> A few months ago, I’m waiting at the bus stop when a young guy, probably about 19 years old, walks up and stands next to me.
 He then proceeds to pull out what looked like a brand new Sony Walkman, pop in a fresh pair of AA batteries and look it over in amazement while pressing the various forward, rewind, and play buttons.
-From there, he pulls out a 1980′s Lee Iacocca book on tape, STILL IN THE WRAPPER, opens it up, and pops it in to the Walkman.
+From there, he pulls out a 1980’s Lee Iacocca book on tape, STILL IN THE WRAPPER, opens it up, and pops it in to the Walkman.
 The whole time, I’m mesmerized.
-My first thought was, “Is this a dream, and in it, I’ve overlaid 1984 on to my commute?”.
-My second thought was, “Am I in a candid camera show?”.
+My first thought was, “Is this a dream, and in it, I’ve overlaid the year 1984 on to my commute?”.
+My second thought was, “Am I in a prank show?”.
 My third thought was, “Is it actually possible that hipsters now look at Walkman and cassette tapes as hip?”.
 To this day, I still have no answer.
 Kids, do yourself a favor and never EVER touch a cassette player.
 You are not missing anything.

 Anyhow, I thought I’d share how I have kept my music listening costs down and how others think about this and the strategies used.
 Would love to hear the cheapest way you have found to listen to your favorite music, uninterrupted.
 Fill those comments up!